wobedydob/fix-it-felix-jr/src/main/java/com/github/fixitfelixjr/README.md

 ## 🪂 Features
 - **Player Character (Fix-It Felix):** Controlled by the player, with the ability to move horizontally and vertically across the screen to repair windows.
 - **Enemy (Wreck-It Ralph):** The antagonist who randomly moves at the top of the screen and throws bricks to damage the windows.
-- **Power-Ups:** Cakes that provide temporary invincibility and enhanced repair speed.
+- **Power-Ups:** Cakes that provide temporary invincibility, an extra life or enhanced repair speed.
 - **NPCs (Nicelanders):** Characters that occasionally provide power-ups to the player.
 - **Scoring System:** Points are awarded for repairing windows, collecting pies, and completing stages.